Health & Wellness

 These routines give us quality bonding time with our pups while letting them relieve themselves.
 But regular bathroom breaks are also a good marker to compare to if your dog suddenly needs to go more often (or if they have diarrhea).
 Changes in their bathroom habits could mean they're struggling with colitis.

-Colitis happens when a dog’s colon, or large intestine, is inflamed, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+Colitis happens when a dog’s colon, or large intestine, is inflamed, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.
 If that sounds uncomfortable, it’s because it is.

 This condition causes discomfort and stomach upset and can lead to dehydration and other complications if left untreated.
 Colitis can be acute or chronic.